robert-wbe/RieManifold/README.md

 **Method 2: Intrinsic Definition**

 It is also possible to define geometric concepts such as lengths, angles and curvature entirely intrinsically, through a mathematical object called a **Riemannian metric**.
-Formally, a Riemannian metric on a coordinate domain $U\sub\mathbb{R}^n$ is a smoothly varying covariant 2-tensor field  on $U$ representing the local inner product for the tangent space at each point.
+Formally, a Riemannian metric on a coordinate domain $U\subset\mathbb{R}^n$ is a smoothly varying covariant 2-tensor field  on $U$ representing the local inner product for the tangent space at each point.
 The inner product at each point $p$ is a bilinear form $g_p : T_pM \times T_pM \to \mathbb{R}$ called the *metric tensor* and is represented by an $n\times n$ matrix.
 This matrix, as a function of the coordinates, is what the user must specify for the intrinsic manifold specification method.

 The following example shows how to create the same sphere manifold as shown above, but purely intrinsically:
 ```python